The River Quintet:

 26 85 The Dream Quest

 This book was amazing.
 I loved every minute of it especially since I sail almost every summer.
-I think Johannes is a great character due to his strive to be successful.
+I think Johannes is a great character due to his effort to be successful.
 He was hesitant to do some things, but he eventually got over his fears.
 I loved when he finally did this and swam with Tail Feather.
 The usage of proper ship terms was really amazing.
 I like how the story brought to attention the ways of the Native Americans.
 It actually taught me about their culture.
 I would totally recommend this book to other people, and I think that other teens would love this book.

 An early surveyor in the Adirondack Mountains discovers tattered papers in a leather folder in the ruins of a cabin.
 Respectfully preserved since this discovery, these pages reveal the life story of an old Native American woman written in the form of a diary and memoir.
 In the first three books of this series we know her as Sky Flower, then a baby or toddler.
 An eerie message in the form of a crow’s feather compels her to write the story of her life.
 And what a story she has to tell!